Okiokpa-eunice/Chatbot/README.md

 ### Setup

-To set up and run the Netflix Recommender System locally, follow these steps:
+To set up and run the Banking Customer Service ChatBot locally, follow these steps:

 Clone the repository to your local machine.